betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 When the cal process is complete, ie 30s after reaching the movement threshold, the LED on the FC will return to normal blinking, a 3 medium beeps will be played, and the previous cal values will be replaced with new values.

-This table summarises the beeper behaviour:
+This table summarises the beeper behavior:

 | State             | Beeper              | Tone used            | Notes                                            |
 | ----------------- | ------------------- | -------------------- | ------------------------------------------------ |